 This Italian cheese is a pale yellow color and is aged for 12-36 months.
-If you have some that’s been sitting around in your fridge for quite a while, you might be wondering if it ever goes bad and, if so, how long it lasts.
+If you’ve had some in your fridge for a long time, you might be curious if it can spoil and how long it will last.

 The short answer is yes, it does go bad.
 The length of time it takes to spoil, however, depends on whether you have a block or have bought pre-grated or shredded cheese.

 How Long Does Parmesan Cheese Last?

 A block of unopened Parmesan can last between 7 and 9 months.
 It is always a good idea to check the best-by date when buying, though, as this will give you some indication as to how long you can store it.
 Want to know the best part?
 It should still last a few weeks after the best-by date!

 If your block of Parmesan is opened, it can keep its freshness for approximately six months, but try to eat it between one and two months for ideal taste quality.